zero-waste/say-no-to-plastic/readme.md

 # End of year review
 Pledge to keep everything that is neither biodegradable nor recyclable in your area or office.
-Below is my last nine month's worth.
+Below is my last nine months' worth.
 Obviously there's still work to do but keeping everything is an excellent reminder.

 Clockwise from top left: